 The Wassenaar Arrangement is frequently mentioned in information security (and vulnerability research in particular) since inclusion of computer code as dual-use good.
 The Agreement does not clearly specify what is and isn’t considered a controlled good that should be subject to export controls, making a number of security researchers and long-term thinkers rightfully concerned about the future of security research.

-'4.
+The section on dual-use technology that’s relevant to software (not crypto) says: >‘4.
 A. 5.
-Systems, equipment, and components therefor, specially designed or modified for the generation, operation or delivery of, or communication with, "intrusion software".
+Systems, equipment, and components therefor, specially designed or modified for the generation, operation or delivery of, or communication with, “intrusion software”.

 The problem with the above statement, and the need to specify what “intrusion software” is that the equipments and components used for any of the above is the same as the equipment used for normal systems administration or even for normal use of the networked systems.
 Hence why “intrusion software” is defined specifically for the purposes of the Wassenaar Arrangement.